How to co-create change in an Ubuntu Circle

 Read the interview with Leontine van Hooft about what Western leaders can learn from Africa, too!

 Leontine van Hooft is an entrepreneur, author, and speaker.
-She founded the Green Dream Company and explains more about her book here.
+She founded the Green Dream Company.

 The book The Power of African Thinking is available on Amazon.